barbatus/stars-rating/README.md

 Mutable mode allows input from the user.

-In order to render markup with small font size use (as well as large size='lg'):
+In order to render markup with small font size use (or size='lg' for large):
 ````html
 {{> starsRating rating=4.5 size='sm'}}
 ````